 Mr Ghei completed his urological training in South Wales where he achieved a fellowship in the Treatment of Urological Stone Disease and Laparoscopy and Fellowship of the Royal College of Surgeons (FRCS Urol).

-Maneesh maintains a keen interest and focus on research; he led a globally recognised research trial that focused on the treatment of botulinum toxin in refractory overactive bladders and currently trains a phd student in targeted therapies in prostate cancer in focal therapies and cryotherapy in prostate cancer.
+Maneesh maintains a keen interest and focus on research and training and currently trains a phd student in targeted therapies in prostate cancer in focal therapies and cryotherapy in prostate cancer.

-Maneesh is a big supporter of prostate cancer and the Movember campaign.
+Maneesh is a big supporter of prostate cancer awareness and the Movember campaign.

 Dr Belavadi obtained his Medical degree in India before moving to the UK and completing his anaesthetic training in Yorkshire and London Deaneries.
 He has been a consultant since 2008.
 Whilst maintaining an expertise in anaesthesia for most types of surgery, his main clinical focus is towards anaesthesia for urology, ultrasound guided regional anaesthesia for both general and orthopaedic surgery.
 He has a PG Certificate in Healthcare Leadership from NHS Leadership Academy and has held leadership & management positions at North Middlesex University Hospital, London.

 Dr Belavadi is registered with most medical insurance providers to provide private anaesthetic services to their clients.